MAGICGrants/so-simple-theme/funds/index.md

 * Committee members, voters, and project community members raise donations for their MAGIC Fund.
 Donations are fully tax deductible and can be made in crytocurrencies, bank transfer, or other methods.

+* Donations made to the MAGIC Fund can only be used as described in the latest copy of the relevant MAGIC Fund document.
+They can not be used by MAGIC Grants for any other purpose.
+This is not a donor-advised fund.

 * MAGIC Fund committee members and voters must agree to and follow MAGIC Policies, as applicable.

 ## Why a MAGIC Fund?